The Theory

 Gravity is aggregate EM field texture

 Every particle's electromagnetic field extends, in principle, infinitely.
-The combined fields of all particles in a massive object produce a gradient of field density in the surrounding space.
-Objects moving through this non-uniform field are deflected by it.
-This produces every effect attributed to "curved spacetime" — including the exact factor of two by which Einstein exceeded Newton's prediction for light bending.
+The combined fields of all particles in a massive object produce a 'virtual terrain' of field density in the surrounding space, with a directional attraction component.
+Objects moving through this non-uniform field are directed by it.
+This gives identical dynamics - and hence identical outcomes - to those attributed to 'curved spacetime'.
 No extra spatial dimensions required.

 Next